thebertster/avi-python-scripts/README.md

 See `<script_name>.py --help` for details on usage and parameters.

+Note: For any parameter that supports a wildcard syntax using the `*` character, this will result in "globbing" in most Linux shells (the shell will treat the `*` as filename completion by default).
+You can prevent globbing by escaping the `*` character (usually with `\`), or by disabling globbing before running the command (in most Linux shells, this is achieved using `set -f`).

 ## template.py

 Used as a template for script creation.
 Includes the generic argument parser and session creation code with automatic discovery of API version.